rubel75/mstar/README.md

 ### Execution
 First, you need to perform a standard SCF calculation and generate a file that contains optical matrix elements (`case.mommat2[up/dn]` in WIEN2k or `WAVEDER` in VASP).
+Tips for this can be found at...
 Once the file is ready, execute

 `/path/to/mstar case.mommat2[up/dn] [1e-5] # WIEN2k`